Huh-David/DiscordBot/README.md

 - `Llama_Discord_Bot_SQL_Host` The SQL host address
 - `Llama_Discord_Bot_SQL_Username` The SQL username
 - `Llama_Discord_Bot_SQL_Password` The SQL password
+- `PADDY_DHBW_USER` Patricks Dualis username
+- `PADDY_DHBW_PASSWORD` Patricks Dualis password

-The SQL stuff can be skipped if all SQL-related stuff is removed from the code.
+The SQL stuff can be skipped if all SQL-related stuff is removed from the code.<br>
+The DHBW stuff contains Patricks Dualis credentials which you hopefully don't have, so you can either disable the DualisCrawler.py module or enter your own dualis credentials here.

 ## Usage